alexelbert/catch-chronicle/README.md

 - **Catches list view with infinite scroll**: Users can see lists of catches (all catches, catches by followed users, liked catches).
 For better performance and user experience, the lists are paginated, and additional catches are loaded as the user scrolls towards the bottom of the page.
 - **Catches search**: Users can search for catches by title or user.
 - **User interactions**: Users can like and comment on catches and follow other users.
+- **My Catches page**: Users can see a table of all their added catches, chart graph at the top displaying catches by month yearly.

 #### User Authentication